pep248/ros2_MinimalCustomAction/README.md

 ```

 #### Manual server and requests
-To run the server manually, you can do the following:
+If instead you prefer to run the server manually, you can type the following:

 Run the server:
 ```
 ros2 run minimal_action minimal_action_server